ABJECTVS-JVSTVS/Freedom-of-Energy/README.md

 - Make your changes and improvements.
 - Submit a pull request for review.
 ## License
-This project is licensed under the MIT License.
 See the LICENSE file for more details.
 ## An Alien's Plea
 Greetings, Earthlings!
 I am an anonymous alien who watches with concern as my meager monetary resources slip through my fingers I teach history, so is not much..
 Due to extra-galactic laws, I can't interfere directly in human affairs.
 And since I can't reveal non-existent technology, I'll base this on the book "E.T.
 Learns to Go to the Pooty."
 So, after much thoughtful consideration, I’m here to propose a game.